Skip to main content

 FORM (File of Relevant Material)

-The written-record route: no hearing — the government sends its file, you respond in writing, and a judge decides on the papers.
+The written-record route: no hearing.
+The government sends its file, you respond in writing, and a judge decides on the papers.

 Administrative Judge (AJ)